ylyamin/RT-Thread-on-Allwinner-D1H/documentation/D1_2_boot_process.md

 ```
 ### How FEL works:

-FEL is actually communicate with BROM by special USB protocol, user can command FEL to do some:<br>
+FEL is actually communicate with BROM by special USB protocol, user can command FEL to do something:<br>

 1. FEL can execute some actions in chip like:
     ```sh